sketch-hq/developer.sketch.com/pages/assistants-guides-2-write-a-rule.md

 ---
-title: Writing a rule
+title: Write a rule
 section: assistants
-permalink: /assistants/writing-a-rule
+permalink: /assistants/write-a-rule
 chapter: Guides
 order: 101
-excerpt: Writing a Sketch Assistant rule.
+excerpt: Writing a custom Sketch Assistant rule gives you full control over the logic checking a document.
 ---

 This guide shows how to create an Assistant rule that checks the contents of Text Layers to make sure they don’t include "Lorem Ipsum" placeholder text.
 It finishes describing how to evolve the rule to disallow any string using Assistant configuration.